dsciitpatna/UAVs-for-DM/docs/index.md

 ### TODO
 - [x] Make/Find a Drone with required features
 - [x] Make the drone stable using GPS Lock
-- [ ] Fly the drone on a flight plan autonomously
+- [x] Fly the drone on a flight plan in auto mode
 - [ ] Get continuous video feed from the camera on drone onto a remote computer using Wi-Fi
 - [x] Apply Pose Estimation and get key points of everybody in the frame